How do you pick a name for a startup?

 Consider the name Des Moines Oil Company.
 It’s specific, narrow, and descriptive, which seems good at first—but what if they move operations to the west coast, or expand beyond oil into other energy sources?
 The gold standard for suggestive naming is Apple.
 It’s short, easy to remember, and conveys values like simplicity, education, and trustworthiness rather than stating what the company does in a more descriptive way.
 When you’re naming your company, think about qualities you’d like to convey like convenience, novelty, and security.

 Coin a new word.
 “New value” can be created by coining a new word for your company name—it also often makes legal concerns and securing a domain easier.
 We chose the name Capbase since we manage cap tables for companies and we aim to provide users a solid legal foundation (or “base”) for launching their companies.

 Initials won’t cut it.
 Unless you’re a bank or a blue chip company like UBS, HSBC, or IBM, the market is too saturated with initials for most to sink in.

 Avoid negative connotations anywhere you do business.
 Names often have different meanings to different people in different localities.
 If you plan to do business in another country, make sure you check and see what your name means there.

 Get feedback on your name.
 Run your list of potential names by friends, family members, and trusted colleagues.
-If possible, get feedback from your target customer audience as well so you can ensure that you’re headed in the right direction.
+Make a poll on social media platforms like LinkedIn and Twitter to get survey data.
+If possible, get direct feedback from your target customer audience as well so you can ensure that you’re headed in the right direction.